GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 ## Objectives

-1) Identify free stations in Hesse that have been recording daily data up to the present day.
+1) Download the "stations.txt" document form the "Project-Data" folder on Illias.
+Identify free stations in Hesse that have been recording daily data up to the present day.
 2) Summarize for each station and temperature sensor:
  a) The start and end date of available data.
  b) The total number of days in the covered period.